Currently reading: Skoda Elroq to be unveiled on 1 October

-New VW ID 3-sized electric crossover is due to be unveiled later this year with more than 300 miles of range
+New electric crossover will be first with Modern Solid design language; brings more than 300 miles of range

 Based on the Volkswagen Group's MEB platform, the Elroq will be Skoda’s third EV to reach showrooms, following the Enyaq and Enyaq Coupe, following the Skoda Enyaq crossover.